The force is strong with these new 'Star Wars' characters

-The cast of "Star Wars: The Last Jedi" joined a crowded world premiere of the latest chapter in the beloved space saga on Saturday night in Los Angeles.
+The cast of "Star Wars: The Last Jedi" joined a jam-packed world premiere of the latest chapter in the beloved space saga on Saturday night in Los Angeles.

-The much-anticipated film received glowing reviews from members of the industry, including J.J.
-Abrams, who directed 2015's "Star Wars: The Force Awakens" and will helm the next installment in the series.

-While the film brings back plenty of fan favorites and beloved icons — including the late Carrie Fisher — it also introduces a handful of fresh characters, plus a new writer/director.
+While the movie brings back plenty of fan favorites and beloved icons, including the late Carrie Fisher, it also introduces a handful of fresh characters and a new writer/director.
 Here's a guide to the incoming class.

 Benicio Del Toro